Juliana Hatfield: The I Don't Cares

+Eric Payne

+Hatfield announced the surprise release of a collaboration with Northampton, Massachusetts musician and artist Eric Payne on February 27, 2026.
+The album Bets was recorded before Hatfield's late 2025 solo release Lightning Might Strike with Payne, whom Hatfield described as "a talented carpenter and visual artist" and designer of the cover for the album.
+Bets features eleven songs, with music by Payne and lyrics and vocals by Hatfield, with the exception of a cover of "Sugar Town", a 1966 Nancy Sinatra hit written by Lee Hazlewood.

 Writing and acting

 Beyond her musical accomplishments, Hatfield has guest-starred on several television shows, including The Adventures of Pete & Pete as a lunch lady and the 1994 Christmas episode of the cult classic My So-Called Life as a deceased homeless girl who becomes an angel.
 During the mid-1990s, she was a staple on MTV's 120 Minutes alternative music program and performed on The Late Show with David Letterman and Late Night with Conan O'Brien in 1995.

 On March 25, 2008, Hatfield began her own blog through her website titled An Arm and A Leg.
 The blog lasted about a year before being removed.
 Each week, or thereabouts, she revealed the influences behind one of her songs.

 Hatfield briefly appeared on an episode of Space Ghost Coast to Coast titled "Surprise", which aired on June 19, 1996.
 Instead of being interviewed, she simply said "uhh" and was then zapped by Zorak.

 Hatfield released the book When I Grow Up: A Memoir on September 22, 2008.

+Harmonizing With Myself, with the same title as a song on her 2025 album Lightning Might Strike, is a platform for music memoir and commentary started by Hatfield in late Winter 2025 on Substack.

 Personal life

 Hatfield has been a vegetarian for many years.
 She has been open about her struggles with depression, anorexia, and disordered eating.

 She briefly dated musician and collaborator Ryan Adams in 2008.

-In 2006, she moved to Cambridge, Massachusetts, where she continues to live.
+In 2006, she moved to Cambridge, Massachusetts.
+After 15 years living in Central Square, Cambridge, in 2023 Hatfield moved to a larger home near Amherst, Massachusetts, where she records at her home studio.

+In 1992, she gained notoriety for revealing in Interview magazine that she was still a virgin in her mid-twenties.
+In a 1994 interview with Vox, she expressed surprise at the reaction to her 'outing': "I think there are a lot of people out there who don't care about sex, but who you never hear from, so I thought I should say it.
+The magazine I did the interview for is full of beefcake hunky guys and scantily clad models, so I thought it would be really funny to say that I didn't care about sex in a magazine that's full of sex and beauty – but no one really got the joke."